ciaraosull/project-3-mastermind/README.md

 7. Click **Reveal Config Vars** and enter **port** into the **Key** box and **8000** into the **Value** box and click the **Add** button.
 8. Next, scroll down to the Buildpack section click **Add Buildpack** select **python** and click **Save Changes**.
 9. Repeat step 8 to add **node.js**.
 o	**Note:** The Buildpacks must be in the correct order.
-If not click and drag them to move into correct order.
+If not click and drag them to move into the correct order.
-10. Scroll to top of page and now choose the **Deploy** tab.
+10. Scroll to the top of the page and now choose the **Deploy** tab.
 11. Select **Github** as the deployment method.
 12. Confirm you want to connect to GitHub.
 13. Search for the repository name and click the connect button.